sagefy/sagefy/docs/pages/user_processes.md

 ### Example of a short course
 _Short Introduction to American Sign Language_

-We'll be going over his journey to demonstrate the process of using Descovrir from the learner's perspective.
+We'll be going over his journey to demonstrate the process of using Sagefy from the learner's perspective.
 This is not exact, but a vision that will update as development ensues.
 The example subject, American Sign Language, may not be reflective of a real learner experience or the curriculum required to learn the subject; it merely serves as an example.

 Dalton wants to learn a little American Sign Language.
 He's not sure if he wants to commit all the way, so he first wants to start with a learning module that lasts a few days.
 This course will involve a basic overview of ASL, sign parameters, fingerspelling letters and numbers, and a few basic greetings.
 He plans to spend about two to three hours a day over the course of one week.

 #### Day 1, Monday

-- _Dalton shows up at Descovrir_, having a vague idea of what he is looking for: a short, basic introduction to ASL.
+- _Dalton shows up at Sagefy_, having a vague idea of what he is looking for: a short, basic introduction to ASL.
-- Dalton _signs up_ for an account with Descovrir.
+- Dalton _signs up_ for an account with Sagefy.
 He receives an introduction email.
 (5 minutes)
-    - If Dalton doesn't start engaging with the site within a few days, he starts to receive emails about the benefits of using Descovrir, and some popular modules.
+    - If Dalton doesn't start engaging with the site within a few days, he starts to receive emails about the benefits of using Sagefy, and some popular modules.
-- Dalton, a new Descovrir user, elects to take a _short introduction to using Descovrir_.
+- Dalton, a new Sagefy user, elects to take a _short introduction to using Sagefy_.
 (20 minutes)
     - Dalton is first presented with empty courses page, and a message inviting him to either find a course or take a walk through.
     - The introduction covers:
-        - The data structure and organization of Descovrir.
+        - The data structure and organization of Sagefy.
         - Various principles of the platform (learner generated, artificially intelligent).
         - Types of presentations, practice questions, and application projects.
         - A walkthrough of various interface components.